simonklee/godis/readme.md

 * Commands API exactly mimics the Redis commands.
 It is extremly consistent with the real deal.
-* Flexible design with the goal of bringing support for pipelining.
+* Flexible design with support for piped commands.

 ## Install